 A newly bought hard disk cannot be used to save data unless we partition it.
 To be specific, we need to create partitions on the disk.
-Only partitioned space can be visible in Windows Explorer (a partition without drive letter is invisible in Windows Explorer, too), but we can see unpartitioned space (also called unallocated space) in Disk Management.
-For example, there are 3 partitions and 2 unallocated spaces in my computer:
+Only partitioned space can be visible in Windows Explorer (a partition without drive letter is invisible in Windows Explorer, too), but we can see unpartitioned space (also called unallocated space) in both Disk Management and Partition Wizard.

 To make use of unallocated space, we need to create partition(s) in it, which can be completed in Disk Management.
 Detailed steps: right click the unallocated space, choose “New Simple Volume“, set partition size, drive letter, file system, allocation unit size (cluster size), and volume label (optional) for the new partition, perform a quick format, and at last make all changes applied.